 No, smoking is only allowed outside of the terminal, in designated smoking areas.

 No, the Express Tram only travels from end to end of Concourse A, within the McNamara Terminal.

 Per Airport Ordinance 6.12 - "A person shall not bring an animal into any Airport terminal, except those which are in the process of being shipped and are in a portable cage, provided however, a Person shall not bring an animal into any Secure Area.
 Service Animals (e.g., leader dogs for the disabled) and law enforcement animals are exempt from this rule.
 Violation of Subsection 6.12 is a misdemeanor."

-We do not have a chapel; however, we do have Reflection Rooms located inside each terminal.
+The airport does not have a chapel; however, there are Reflection Rooms located inside each terminal.

 There are Service Animal Relief Areas (SARAs) located in each terminal, pre- and post-security.

 No, all personal items must travel with you.